Gatley: Governance

+There is one main tier of local government covering Gatley, at metropolitan borough level: Stockport Metropolitan Borough Council.
+The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.

+Administrative history

-Prior to 1086, Gatley was probably unpopulated and was part of Etchells (meaning "extra cleared land").
+Prior to 1086, Gatley was probably unpopulated and was part of an area known as Etchells (meaning "additional cleared land").
 After 1086, the area was split between two landowners and for a period Gatley Brook (the old hundred boundary) formed the boundary.
 The halves were, at various times, held by the Stokeports and the Ardernes, then later by the Stanleys until, in 1508, the heir John Stanley was killed by a tennis ball.
 With no rightful claimants, the land went to the crown and, in 1556 Etchells was sold to William Tatton.
 By the 1560s, the Tattons, who also owned Northenden and other local land, became full lords of the manor and held court over the area.

-The township of Stockport Etchells, covering Gatley and much of the area now in Heald Green (the area being based on previous ecclesiastical parishes) gained administrative responsibilities in the 16th century, as the old powers of the lord of the manor waned, and manorial rule became more by consent and custom.
-In the 16th, 17th and 18th centuries, Stockport Etchells and Northen Etchells were frequently administered together as Etchells.